2024 Business Issues Agenda

 - The Chamber supports updating state tax credit incentives to provide opportunities to companies to qualify based upon job retention and/or capital investments, rather than strictly job creation.

 The Eau Claire area is emerging as a growing tourism destination, with increasing room tax revenues and visitor spending being driven by assets like the Pablo Center and other performance venues, seasonal festivals, outdoor activities, sports tournaments, the arts, and music.
 Tourism also provides a unique opportunity to draw people to the community as visitors who may become residents.

 - The Chamber supports the work of Visit Eau Claire and other area destination marketing organizations and continuing state statutory mandates for the use of room tax revenues to support tourism promotion.

 - The Chamber supports continued local efforts to enhance Eau Claire as a destination, including pursing opportunities to develop needed infrastructure and strengthening marketing initiatives.

 Transportation and infrastructure

+The Chamber will lead and support partners in developing key community infrastructure that augments the marketplace and cements it as a regional center.
 Access to high speed internet and a strong, balanced transportation system are critical to a vibrant economy, quality of life, and access to employment and economic opportunity.